cyberkiwii/MyPath/README.md

 # MyPath

-My Path is an interactive website that allows users to experience a choose-your-own-adventure while navigating through decisions in regards to their career and life path.
+MyPath is an interactive website that allows users to experience a choose-your-own-adventure while navigating through decisions in regards to their career and life path.
 Our approach gives users (student in particular) and more hands-on method to visualize possible paths and better understand their options.

-My path was built primarily using HTML, CSS, and JavaScript.
+MyPath was built primarily using HTML, CSS, and JavaScript.

 ## History